JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

  3. day partition from cache.
  4. SQL query against the relational primary data.

 The hierarchical approach would have the benefit of reducing the hits to the relational database while taking a cost in amplifying the writes needed to `cache_invalidation_tokens` as well storage needed for it.
-Compared to the 2-phase lookup,

 ## Addendum I: On read/write ratio & caching